BenJeau/indicator-aggregator/backend/server/README.md

 ## Configuration

 [Figment](https://docs.rs/figment/latest/figment/) is used to define the configuration of the service.
-Default values are set within the [config.toml](./config.toml) file and all fields can be overwritten using environment variables starting with `INDICATOR_AGGREGATOR__` and have sections in uppercase and separated with double underscores `__`.
-For example, to change the server port to `7890` via an environment variable, you would use `INDICATOR_AGGREGATOR__SERVER__HTTP__PORT=7890` as variable.
+Default values are set within the [config.toml](./config.toml) file and all fields can be overwritten using environment variables starting with `IOCAGG_` and have sections in uppercase and separated with double underscores `__`.
+For example, to change the server port to `7890` via an environment variable, you would use `IOCAGG_SERVER_HTTP_PORT=7890` as variable.

 ### Sentry